purdue-parking/server/PurdueParkingServer/README.txt

 	Tickets:

-      	   createTicket(Ticket t) - Adds a new ticket to the datastore Call Path: Gapi.client.purdueParking.ticket.add
+      	   Entity createTicket(Ticket t) - Adds a new ticket to the datastore (See the ticket class for names of fields)
+      	                                 - Must be called by a "TOW" or "POLICE" account type Call Path: Gapi.client.purdueParking.ticket.add

-      	   getTickets(String username) - Get the tickets for the current user based off username Call Path: Gapi.client.purdueParking.ticket.get
+      	   ArrayList<Ticket> getTickets(String username) - Get the tickets for the current user based off username Call Path: Gapi.client.purdueParking.ticket.get

-      	   deleteTicket(String ticketNumber) - Deletes the given ticket Call Path: Gapi.client.purdueParking.ticket.delete
+      	   void deleteTicket(String ticketNumber) - Deletes the given ticket Call Path: Gapi.client.purdueParking.ticket.delete

         Vehicles:

-         	addVehicle(Vehicle v) - Adds a new vehicle to the datastore Call Path: Gapi.client.purdueParking.vehicle.add
+         	Entity addVehicle(Vehicle v) - Adds a new vehicle to the datastore (See the Vehicle class for field names)
+         	                             - Must be called by "CITIZEN" account type Call Path: Gapi.client.purdueParking.vehicle.add

-         	getVehicles(String username) - Gets a list of the vehicles for the given username Call Path: Gapi.client.purdueParking.vehicle.get
+         	ArrayList<Vehicle> getVehicles(String username) - Gets a list of the vehicles for the given username Call Path: Gapi.client.purdueParking.vehicle.get

-         	deleteVehicle(String carID) - Deletes the vehicle with the given ID Call Path: Gapi.client.purdueParking.vehicle.delete
+         	void deleteVehicle(String carID) - Deletes the vehicle with the given ID Call Path: Gapi.client.purdueParking.vehicle.delete

-         	editVehicle(Vehicle v) - Edits the information attached to the vehicle *Vehicle must already exist* Call Path: Gapi.client.purdueParking.vehicle.edit
+         	void editVehicle(Vehicle v) - Edits the information attached to the vehicle *Vehicle must already exist* Call Path: Gapi.client.purdueParking.vehicle.edit

         Accounts:

-         	addAccount(Account a) - Adds a new account to the datastore Call Path: Gapi.client.purdueParking.account.add
+         	Entity addAccount(Account a) - Adds a new account to the datastore (See account class for field names)
+         	                             - Must be called by "CITIZEN" account type Call Path: Gapi.client.purdueParking.account.add

-         	deleteAccount(String username) - Deletes the account with the given username and all vehicles associated Call Path: Gapi.client.purdueParking.account.delete
+         	void deleteAccount(String username) - Deletes the account with the given username and all vehicles associated Call Path: Gapi.client.purdueParking.account.delete

-         	editAccount(Account a) - Edits the information attached to the account *Account must already exist* Call Path: Gapi.client.purdueParking.account.edit
+         	void editAccount(Account a) - Edits the information attached to the account *Account must already exist* Call Path: Gapi.client.purdueParking.account.edit